codysharma/me/README.md

--change the project cards to be entirely links rather than just the link symbols
 -rerecord library video
 -on project modals, make the div the scrollable part rather than the whole modal - so div has set height and won't make the modal large enough to scroll
--wedding website modal has the picture too low
 -embed walkthrough video for library website
 -make the background cycles on landing section take up only the right half of the screen rather than the full background - too noisy to tanvi